sebs-tech/ii/README.md

-# Captain Haddock's Random Curse Generator
+# Captain Haddock's Random Insult Generator

 Want to avoid profanities yet maintain a stylish line of insults?
 This simple C program provides just that!
 It selects one of Captain Haddock's iconic insults